michelefenu/nur/README.md

 - Warm, relaxing and accessible color palette
 - Consistent in your entire development environment
-- Supports a wide range of programming languages
+- Optimized for web development

 ## Platforms